openharmony/docs/en/application-dev/faqs/faqs-dfx.md

 1. Locate the crash-related code based on the service log.

-2. View the error information in the crash file.
-The crash file is located at **/data/log/faultlog/faultlogger/**.
+2. View the error information in the crash file, which is located at **/data/log/faultlog/faultlogger/**.

 ## Why cannot access controls in the UiTest test framework?